 - Switch to the Compatibility Tab.

 - First, run compatibility troubleshooter, if that doesn’t work, then check the box next to Run this program in Compatibility mode

 - Apply, and then install the driver to see if it works as expected.

-If you are trying to make an old printer work, then here is a neat trick that is available with Windows.
+If you are trying to make an old printer or scanner work, then here is a neat trick that is available with Windows.